Lives in Perth, Western Australia

-Erin Coates is a Perth-based artist and creative producer working across film, sculptural installation and drawing.
+Erin Coates is a visual artist and creative producer working across film, sculptural installation and drawing.
 Coates’ practice examines our relationship with and within the spaces we build and inhabit, focusing on the limits of our bodies and physical interaction within given environments.
-Coates’ interests include architecture and film.
 The film genres of body horror and the Australian Gothic permeate her practice, with protagonists often finding ways to physically interact with everyday spaces by using utopic, absurdist and guerrilla strategies.

 Coates' work was included in the significant survey exhibition The National: New Australian Art, at the Museum of Contemporary Art, 2017.
 She recently completed a commission by Decibel for the exhibition Sounding Art, at PS Art Space Fremantle.
 She is currently working towards a major solo exhibition Dark Water with Anna Nazzari at Linden New Art in Melbourne in 2019, supported by an Australia Council grant.
 Coates' work was most recently shown at the Hiroshima Museum of Contemporary Art in Japan.

 Erin has a Bachelor of Fine Arts from Curtin University, Perth and a Master of Fine Arts from the University of British Columbia, Vancouver, Canada.